secure-systems-lab/lab-guidelines/code-review.md

    feature, or by leaving a comment on the *pull request* page, mentioning the desired [`@<reviewer>`](https://help.github.com/en/articles/basic-writing-and-formatting-syntax#mentioning-people-and-teams).
-   Don't be afraid to remind them, if no one has been on it after a couple of days.
+   Don't be afraid to send a reminder after a couple of days if no one has addressed your request.

 __As code reviewer:__